 Designer look, but on a budget!
-Today I am sharing all of the details about our new pinch pleat drapes.
-Custom drapes are expensive and were not in my budget, so I searched high and low and finally purchased these faux linen Amazon pinch pleat drapes (grey beige, unlined).
+Today I am sharing all of the details about our pinch pleat curtains.
+Custom drapes are expensive and were not in my budget, so I searched high and low and finally purchased these faux linen Amazon pinch pleat drapes in the color “grey beige.”
 They add warmth to our living room while maintaining the light and airy look that I love.
 Today I’ll be sharing my design inspiration, installation tips, thoughts after two months with the drapes, and a pro/con list to help you decide if they are a good fit for your home.
 Let’s get started!

 Side note: If you are wondering about the difference between drapes and curtains, I did a little research!
 While there does not seem to be a clear cut distinction, curtains tend to be less formal and can be sheer or shorter lengths, whereas drapes are more formal, made from heavier fabrics, and reach to the floor or puddle.
 Who knew!
-I will use both terms in this review, but these are technically drapes.
+I will use both terms interchangeably in this review.

 A Look Back at the Before…